 Mark has worked as a staff governor for 8 years before becoming Headteacher.
 Mark always found the Governing Body forum most useful to discuss the inner running of a school with adults who bring experiences and expertise from other settings, that we can learn from; and feels this is a real strength of governance.

 Mark’s aim for all of the young people he has the pleasure to work with has always been the same – to achieve their full potential.
 As Headteacher, Mark is extremely proud of the school and of its place within the communities of Wem and North Shropshire and he is as committed as ever to continuing to provide high quality education for our school community.

 These are extremely challenging times for education, but Mark is confident that the Thomas Adams School community will, as always, meet these challenges and will continue to thrive.

-Link area: Leadership and management
+Link area: Health and Safety